lynnjm7/ignorify/README.md

 Ignorify
 ========
-This project is a personal tool that I built to generate gitignore files.
+This is a personal tool that I built to generate gitignore files.
 It uses the snippets that are provided by GitHub.
 The snippets that are used to generate the actual gitignore files are stored in `~/.ignorify/snippets`.

-This project serves two purposes, it lets me build a utility that I've wanted for a while and it gives me a toy to play around with the Rust programming language.
+This project served two purposes, it let me build a utility that I've wanted for a while and it gave me a toy to play around with learning the Rust programming language.

 # Usage